The deadliest heat wave: Lessons from the NW's extreme heat

 Emergency managers in cities including Chicago, Philadelphia, and Phoenix have heat action plans.
 In the Pacific Northwest, they prefer all-purpose emergency plans for various hazards.

-“Urban heat response plans are currently limited or otherwise do not exist for most communities, even large ones,” said Portland State University urban planning professor Vivek Shandas, who has advised the cities of Seattle and Tacoma on protecting vulnerable neighborhoods from extreme heat, said in an email.
+“Urban heat response plans are currently limited or otherwise do not exist for most communities, even large ones,” Portland State University urban planning professor Vivek Shandas, who has advised the cities of Seattle and Tacoma on protecting vulnerable neighborhoods from extreme heat, said in an email.

 As the heat dome approached, governments and hospitals scrambled to respond.
 Even in a climate already made a few degrees warmer by fossil fuel pollution, nobody expected it to get so hot so fast.